-I am an HSP psychotherapist and have completed a program with Dr. Elaine Aron, a world-renowned Psychologist studying this trait.
-This trait is also known as sensory processing sensitivity.
+I am a Psychotherapist that specializes in the trait of the Highly Sensitive Person (HSP) and have completed a program with Dr. Elaine Aron, a world-renowned Psychologist studying this trait, also known as Sensory Processing Sensitivity.

-Working with an HSP knowledgeable therapist can be crucial to exploring how this trait affects you and learn new tools for living better in an overstimulating sensory world.
+Working with a therapist that is knowledgeable about this trait can be crucial to exploring how this trait affects you and learn new tools for living better in an overstimulating sensory world.
 There are real differences in the HSP brain and I can help tailor our work together to support your needs.

 If you are a highly sensitive person or a parent of a highly sensitive child, there are several options for working with me directly: